 During this course students will also consult with their advisor and instructor to decide whether they will pursue a Master of Arts (MA) or a Master of Science (MS).
 The decision will depend on the area of focus and the coursework that will be selected.
-While the conversation about a particular path starts in this course, students can adjust their thinking throughout their study program and as they continue consultations with faculty.
+While the conversation about a particular path starts in this course, students can make adjustments as they continue their coursework and through consultations with faculty.